LineaLabs/lineapy/docs/source/references/internals/graph_breakdown.rst

 The ArtifactCollection can be thought of as a group of artifacts that the user selects and their corresponding graph(s) that will get refactored into reusable components.

-The input and output artifacts and variables can come from different user sessions, so the main job of ArtifactCollection is to group the inputs and outputs by session, creating a SessionArtifacts object for each session, and handling inter session dependencies.
+The artifacts and variables can come from different user sessions, so the main job of ArtifactCollection is to group the inputs and outputs by session, creating a SessionArtifacts object for each session, and handling inter session dependencies.

 Session Artifacts
 ~~~~~~~~~~~~~~~~~